microsoft/CCF/sphinx/source/governance.rst

 This means future votes will be ignored, and the proposal will never be accepted.
 However it will remain visible as a proposal so members can easily audit historic proposals.

-If a proposer wishes to remove a proposal entirely, so it is not retrievable from the live service, they may call the ``remove`` RPC.
-The proposal may still be retrieved from the ledger.